#21 Surface protection treatments, emissions & regulations

 1. Introduction: protective surface treatments

-Polished and lapped ceramic tiles, marked by a surface layer made of glaze or grit, usually require specific protection treatments to clog the open pores that may emerge on the surface after the lapping/polishing process.
-This process, of course, is fundamental to avoid or, at least, reduce possible chemical or dirty attacks.
+Polished and lapped ceramic tiles usually require specific protection treatments to clog the open pores that may emerge on the surface after the lapping/polishing process.
+A process, that is fundamental in avoiding or, at least, reducing possible chemical or dirty attacks.

-Surface treatments’ target is to protect the surface, improving its performance without changing the basic features of the tile.
-More generally, tiles (treated or not treated) must comply with regulations and market’s target that can obviously change according to the client and the ceramic’s intended use.
+The target of surface treatments is to protect the surface, improving its performance without changing the basicfeatures of the tile.
+More generally, tiles (treated or not treated) must comply with regulations and market’s targetthat can clearly change according to clients and the ceramic’s intended use.

 2. Intended uses & regulations